by Robert Williams

 "We need a gihugeous open space," said Mike.
 "But I bet the council won't let us use the park!"

-"We've made far too many cock-ups in the park," said Mick.
+"We've made far too many mess-ups in the park," said Mick.
 "What about Farmer Files's farm?
 Then he could enter his Land Rover in it as well."

 "Great!" said Mike.